-If you would like to speak with someone about your resume or CV prior to reaching a score of 85+ in VMock, you can also visit Virtual Drop-In for assistance.
+If you would like to speak with someone about your resume or CV prior to reaching a score of 85+ in VMock, you can also visit Drop-In for assistance.

 Once you are logged into VMock, you can click the Take a Tour button to help you get oriented with the platform.